Our showcase event

 We also succeeded in breaking not one, but three world records: the largest domino spiral, the largest domino cube and the longest domino wall.
 The event venue, a hall covering an area of 1,200m2, was converted into a modern TV production studio especially for the show.

-If you were to take 596,229 dominoes and line them up, they would cover the distance from Berlin to Rio de Janeiro.
+If you were to take 596,229 dominoes and line them up, they would cover a distance of 10 kilometres.
 In a stack, they would reach a height 3.5 times that of Mount Everest and when they toppled in a spectacular show, they smashed the German record for the most dominoes toppled in a chain reaction.
 Our team of 24 members spent 16 days working meticulously on the setup for the German Domino Record 2018.

 Calibrated high-precision scales recorded every single domino placed before the notary Richard Trunk determined the official record number of dominoes toppled and formally declared it to be a new German record on the evening of the show.

 325 metres of truss, 141 spotlights and several kilometres of cable were used to transform the large sports hall in the German town of Nidda into a modern production studio.
 Stage curtains with a surface area of more than 700 square metres helped to create the perfect overall setting.
 In the weeks leading up to the event, our event technicians had already developed a lighting design tailored to complement the domino design and provide both a spectacular show atmosphere and impressive footage.

 The actual challenge, however, only started shortly before the show itself: ten tonnes worth of event technology had to be installed in a hall containing more than half a million constructed dominoes – without causing any of them to topple.
 This huge technical achievement was topped off by an audio system adapted to suit the fragile setting, pyrotechnic effects and video projections integrated into the chain reactions that changed the domino designs in real time.